 Undergraduate research opportunities Undergraduate students at Auburn University who are looking for research experience in ecology and/or evolutionary biology should contact me about opportunities.
 Undergrad researchers are expected to help with current projects in the lab and/or conduct an independent project.
-Most students will do research for credits.
-If you are interested in joining the lab, please send me an email and we can set a meeting time to talk about possibilities.
+Most students will do research for credit, but paid summer positions are often available depending on funding.
+If you are interested in joining the lab, please send Dr. Warner an email or you can apply at this application link.
+After the application is evaluated (usually in spring semesters), we will set a meeting time to talk about possibilities.
+Most (but not all) undergraduate research opportunities become available in spring semesters.

 Graduate research opportunities Auburn University has both M.S. and Ph.D. programs in biology that are research focused.
 If you are interested in joining my lab, please send me an email that outlines your research interests and how they fit into the research conducted in the Warner Lab, as well as your curriculum vitae.